tuglynn/gp-mini-pet/README.md

 # description
 Burauza no Akachan is a virtual pet you take care of directly in your browser.
 Name your pet, feed them and clean up after them, your akachan is just like owning a real pet.

+We used two different APIs Kayne.rest & Moment.JS.
+Our CSS Framework is called NES.CSS to give an 8-bit feel.
+We also utilized Bootstrap.
+Used CSS to write a sprite animation.

 # user story